hfoffani/CarND-Vehicle-Detection/README.md

 ### Video Implementation

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

 Here's a [link to my video result][video1]

-#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 For each sliding window that the classifier successfully detects a car I overlapped each box and created a heatmap.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap assuming that each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.